calebpower/chicken/README.md

-# chicken-interpreter
+# chicken
-Interpreter for the `chicken` esoteric computer language.
+A compiler and runtime environment for the `chicken` esoteric language.